-Organic search is a highly valuable traffic source for your apps.
-After all, organic users don't incur acquisition fees, and are usually among the most engaged cohorts.
+Organic search is a valuable traffic source for your apps.
+Organic users don't incur acquisition costs, and are usually among the most engaged cohorts.

 With a few tweaks to your app page, it is possible to increase the amount of new organic installs.
 To optimize on organic searches, you need to get organic keyword data for your app.

 If you work with Apple Search Ads, you can get detailed keyword data for your non-organic users attributed to Apple Search Ads.
-However, in iOS, organic keyword data is not available.
+In iOS, organic keyword data is not available.

-Google does share organic keyword data (on the Referrer URL) for users that do the following:
+Google shares organic keyword data (on the Referrer URL) for users that do the following:

 - Use Android devices

 - Visit Google.com and perform a search

 - Install an app from the Google results page